NorthernMan54/homebridge-cmd-television/README.md

 ## Installation

-1. install homebridge
+1. Install homebridge
-2. install pyatv `pip3 install pyatv`
+2. Install pyatv `pip3 install pyatv`
-3. scan for your Apple TV devices `atvremote scan`
+3. Scan for your Apple TV devices `atvremote scan`
-4. if your Apple TV is not using a fixed IP address, please take a moment and configure it to use a fixed IP address.
+4. Authenticate pyatv with your Apple TV, and record the companion credential to a file `atvremote -s 192.168.1.10 --protocol companion pair`.
+Please use the IP address of your Apple TV, and put the output into this file ~/.homebridge/atv_companion.cred
-5. authenticate pyatv with your Apple TV, and record the credential to a file `atvremote -s 192.168.1.10 --protocol companion pair`.
-Please use the IP address of your Apple TV.
+5. Authenticate pyatv with your Apple TV, and record the airplay credential to a file `atvremote -s 192.168.1.10 --protocol airplay pair`.
+Please use the IP address of your Apple TV, and put the output into this file ~/.homebridge/atv_airplay.cred
-6. install this plugin using: sudo npm i -g https://github.com/NorthernMan54/homebridge-cmd-television
+6. Install this plugin using: sudo npm i -g https://github.com/NorthernMan54/homebridge-cmd-television
-7. configure accessory (See configuration sample) Thats it!
+7. Configure accessory (See configuration sample) Thats it!
 Now when you turn the television on or switch the input to another source it will run the command set in the config.

 ## Configuration